idefix-code/idefix/doc/source/programmingguide.rst

 .. note::
   Usage examples are provided in `test/utils/lookupTable`.

+.. _debugging:

 Debugging and profiling
 =======================

-The easiest way to trigger debugging in ``Idefix`` is to switch on ``Idefix_DEBUG`` in cmake (for instance adding ``-DIdefix_DEBUG=ON`` when calling cmake).
+The easiest way to trigger debugging in *Idefix* is to switch on ``Idefix_DEBUG`` in cmake (for instance adding ``-DIdefix_DEBUG=ON`` when calling cmake).
 This forces the code to log each time a function is called or returned (this is achieved thanks to the ``idfx::pushRegion(std::string)`` and ``idfx::popRegion()`` which are found at the beginning and end of each function).
-In addition, ``Idefix_DEBUG`` enables Kokkos array bound checks, which will throw an error each time one tries to access an array out of its allocated memory space.
+In addition, ``Idefix_DEBUG`` will force *Idefix* to wait for each ``idefix_for`` to finish before continuing to the next instruction (otherwise, ``idefix_for`` are asynchronous when using an accelerator).
+This simplifies the detection and identification of bugs in ``idefix_for`` loops.
 Note that all of these debugging features induce a large overhead, and should therefore not be activated in production runs.

+If you suspect an out-of-bound access, it may be worth enabling additionaly ``Kokkos_ENABLE_BOUNDS_CHECK`` that will check that you are not trying to access an array outside of its bounds.

+If you want to profile the code, the simplest way is to use the embedded profiling tool in *Idefix*, adding ``-profile`` to the command line when calling the code.
+This will produce a simplified profiling report when the *Idefix* finishes.

-It is also possible to use `Kokkos-tools <https://github.com/kokkos/kokkos-tools>`_ to debug and profile the code.
+It is also possible to use `Kokkos-tools <https://github.com/kokkos/kokkos-tools>`_ for more advanced profiling/debbugging.
+To use it, you must compile Kokkos tools in the directory of your choice and enable your favourite tool by setting the environement variable ``KOKKOS_TOOLS_LIBS`` to the tool path, for instance:
-For instance, on the fly profiling, can be enabled with the Kokkos ``space-time-stack`` tool.
-To use it, simply clone ``Kokkos-tools`` to the directory of your choice, create a ``bin`` directory, configure the tools in the ``bin`` directory using cmake and compile it.
-It we assume that the path to the ``bin`` directory just created is ``<kokkos-tools-bin>`` then you can enable profiling by setting the environement variable ``KOKKOS_TOOLS_LIBS`` as:

 .. code-block:: bash

   export KOKKOS_TOOLS_LIBS=<kokkos-tools-bin>/profiling/space-time-stack/libkp_space_time_stack.so

-Once this environement variable is set, *Idefix* automatically logs profiling informations when it ends (recompilation of *Idefix* is not needed).

 Minimal skeleton